 Membership of PPS is open to anyone with an interest in Photography – and includes membership of PSNS (Perthshire Society of Natural Science).

-2018/2019 Membership costs £45 for an adult (£25 if aged 18-25) or £10 for students in full time education (including PSNS subscription which allows discounts on their ticketed events – see the PSNS web site for details).
+2018/2019 Membership costs £45 for an adult (£25 if aged 18-25) or £10 for students in full time education (including PSNS subscription which allows discounts on their ticketed events – see the PSNS programme page for details).
 This gets you admission to our weekly meetings from October to March plus big discounts on ticketed PPS events.
 When you join or renew you will be asked to fill in a short form to give us your contact details and tell us a little about your photographic experience and interests.
 On the membership form you will need to agree that digital images that you enter into a competition run by the Society may later be used in low resolution form on the Society’s web site or social media platforms to promote the Society and its activities.
 This is essential in order that we have complete versions of the winners galleries on this site.
 Image credit will be given and no image will be sold or given to third parties without your consent.

 How do I join?

 You can wait until our season of evening meetings starts on 10th October 2018 and just come along.
 After one or two meetings, you can decide if it is for you and pay by cash or cheque (£45 payable to ‘Perthshire Photographic Society’) at the meeting.

 What kind of camera do I need?